 Washington, DC 20202-5901

-All AMS courses use online evaluation forms.
+All AMS courses, except preclinical electives, use online evaluation forms.
 Faculty are required to complete evaluations about student performance.
-Students are also required to complete evaluations about courses and faculty before receiving final grades in all required preclinical courses and clerkships.
-At AMS the evaluation forms are distributed by and stored in OASIS.
+Students are also required to complete evaluations about courses and faculty before receiving final grades in all required courses and clerkships.
+At AMS, the evaluation forms are distributed by and stored in OASIS.

 Student Performance Evaluations

 During years 1 and 2, students receive clinical evaluations in the Doctoring Program from both small group faculty and mentors.
-Likewise, small group faculty complete evaluations of student performance in small-group and laboratory sessions in the basic science courses.
+Likewise, small group faculty complete evaluations of student performance in small-group and laboratory sessions in the integrated medical science (IMS) courses.
 Student performance evaluations during years 3 and 4 vary widely depending on the course.
-For clinical clerkships, sub-internships and many clinical electives, students are evaluated by multiple attending physicians.
+For clinical clerkships and sub-internships, students are evaluated by multiple physicians.
 For these rotations, students receive a “summary” evaluation for their performance in the course.
 This electronic document is a compilation by the course leader of the evaluations completed by individual attending and resident physicians.
-Students can only view their summary, but not their individual, evaluations in OASIS.
+Students can view their summary, but not their individual, evaluations in OASIS.

 Students who wish to review individual formative evaluations should start by contacting the appropriate course administrator.
 The teachers who complete these evaluations are instructed that students are not able to view any individual evaluations that would identify which faculty wrote what comments.
 In the event that students do review individual evaluations, the course teams may share the role of the evaluator (intern, resident, attending, etc.) who completed the evaluation but will keep the specific names of the evaluators anonymous.

-For advanced clinical mentorships, independent studies, away rotations, and certain AMS clinical rotations, students are evaluated by one physician who writes the evaluation him/herself based either on direct observation or on feedback provided by other attending and resident physicians.
+For advanced clinical mentorships (ACM), independent studies, away rotations, and most AMS clinical electives, students are evaluated by one physician who writes the evaluation him/herself based either on direct observation or on feedback provided by other attending and resident physicians.

 Faculty Teaching Evaluations